 Visible only under a microscope, spider-related broad and cyclamen mites infest dahlia buds during cool, wet weather.
-If the buds open, the flowers are discolored and stiff; if they don't, they're discolored, distorted and may fall off the plants.
+If the buds open, the flowers are discolored and stiff.
+If they don't, they're discolored and distorted and may fall off the plants.

 These mites resist most miticides by feeding within the buds.
 Cultural management is restricted to pruning infested garden plants back to the ground and saving their tubers.
 Use clean, sharp stem cutters disinfected in rubbing alcohol between cuts to prevent the pests from spreading.

 Isolate container dahlias at the first sign of mites and spray them with plant-based, ready-to-use neem oil.
 Treat them between late evening and early morning to protect honeybees.
 Wear the same protective clothing as you would to spray spinosad along with a respiratory mask.